katiebug32/Spiffy-Giphy/README.md

 # Spiffy-Giphy
-How are you feeling today?
-WAIT...
+"How are you feeling today?"
 Why answer that with words when you can use GIFs instead?!

 Created using: JavaScript, jQuery, Bootstrap, gifphy.com API